TheRestartProject/OpenRepairDataStandard/Goals.md

 ### For community repair and citizens

-* Allow repair organisers to log all performed repairs, capturing the environmental and social impact of their work: the weight of waste prevented, the CO2 prevented by displacing unnecessary purchases and the hours volunteered
+* Allow community repair organisers to log all performed repairs, capturing the environmental and social impact of their work: the weight of waste prevented, the CO2 prevented by displacing unnecessary purchases and the hours volunteered